Skip to main content

 Is this treatment add-on safe?

-Short courses of low-dose steroids generally do not cause significant side effects, but the likelihood and severity of side effects increase with higher doses used in IVF clinics.
+Short courses of low-dose steroids generally do not cause significant side effects, but the likelihood and severity of side effects increase with the higher doses used in IVF clinics.
 Side effects also become increasingly likely with longer courses of more than two months or many repeated short courses.

 Common side effects include weight gain, restlessness, sleep disturbance, sweating, muscle pain/weakness and abdominal discomfort.